Continence is the ability to control bladder and bowel function. Incontinence describes any accidental or involuntary:

 National Public Toilet Map website

-The National Public Toilet Map, funded by the Australian Government, shows the location of more than 16,000 publicly available toilets across Australia.
+The National Public Toilet Map, funded by the Australian Government, shows the location of more than 16,000 public toilets across Australia.

 Continence Aids Payment Scheme

-The Continence Aids Payment Scheme (CAPS) assists eligible people who have permanent and severe incontinence to meet some of the costs of continence products
+The Continence Aids Payment Scheme (CAPS) helps eligible people who have permanent and severe incontinence to meet some of the costs of continence products.

 Children and young people with disability may take longer to achieve bladder and bowel control.

 Continence Foundation of Australia has resources on toilet training for children.